 Humidity is a measurement of how much moisture is in the air, and it is expressed in two ways, absolute humidity, and relative humidity.
 Absolute measured by a device called a hygrometer and is the total amount of moisture in the air often expressed as grams per cubic meter.
 In general, the warmer the air is, the more moisture it can hold, so relative humidity is an expression of how much moisture is in the air versus how much moisture the air can hold at that temperature.

 Evaporation occurs most readily during conditions of low relative humidity.
 High temperatures with high relative humidity are less comfortable because the human body depends on evaporative cooling.
-High relative humidity is actually more common at lower temperatures.
+The high relative humidity is actually more common at lower temperatures.
 Since cool air cannot hold as much moisture, it takes a lower amount of absolute humidity for the air to reach 100% relative humidity or saturated.
 When the air is saturated, precipitation generally occurs.

-Usually, the customer service representative will be able to quickly help you to troubleshoot your system, and will be helpful if he determines that your issue is warranty related.
+Usually, the customer service representative will be able to quickly help you to troubleshoot your system and will be helpful if he determines that your issue is warranty related.
 Before you contact customer service, keep the following in mind:

-- If the Weather Station is giving false, inaccurate, or no data the first time you turn it on, there is likely a problem with the wired or wireless connection or the power-source.
+If the Weather Station is giving false, inaccurate, or no data the first time you turn it on, there is likely a problem with the wired or wireless connection or the power source.

-- Faded, erratic, or no display after the system has been in service for a while may indicate power supply issues.
+Faded, erratic, or no display after the system has been in service for a while may indicate power supply issues.

-- A low-battery warning for the base station console may be a minor issue if the unit runs properly on AC power, but old batteries should be removed to prevent damage from leaking batteries.
+A low-battery warning for the base station console may be a minor issue if the unit runs properly on AC power, but old batteries should be removed to prevent damage from leaking batteries.
 Servicing sensor transmitter batteries will depend on the power configuration of the particular system.

-- Fault codes, erratic displays, or just nonsensical data can often be cleared by doing a full reboot of the base unit.
+Fault codes, erratic displays, or just nonsensical data can often be cleared by doing a full reboot of the base unit.

-- If there is faulty or no data from just one or two sensors, there may be a power or mechanical issue in the sensor suite rather than the base station.
+If there is faulty or no data from just one or two sensors, there may be a power or mechanical issue in the sensor suite rather than the base station.

-How to Clean and Maintain Davis Vantage Vue Weather Station
+How To Clean And Maintain Davis Vantage Vue Weather Station